 The OSR Seminar Experience

-So, you’re in the fortunate position of being able to consider attending a seminar by OSR.
+So, you’re in the fortunate position of being able to consider attending a public seminar by OSR.
 You like what you’ve heard or read about OSR seminars, but you’re not entirely sure about what to expect from the experience.
 Let us tell you what it’s like, step by step.